-- In December 2016, we entered into a significant agreement with a refinery in Asia whereby we are to provide, on a best efforts basis, rare earth concentrates.
-The client is capable of purchasing much more product than we are currently capable of providing, Hence our increasing efforts to develop the supply chain through our internal resources and through external parties such as Talaxis which is part of a large international commodity trading company looking to expand into the rare earth sector. - In October 2016 we initiated and accelerated our commercial activities by entering into four transactions for the purchase and sale of rare earth concentrate and oxide products.
-The transactions involved three suppliers and four customers situated in five countries on four continents: Europe, North America, South America and Southeast Asia. - In September 2016 we entered into agreements for the purchase and corresponding sale of 16,500 metric tons of rare earth concentrate over a three-year period.
+- In December 2016 we entered into a significant agreement with a refinery in Asia whereby we are to provide, on a best efforts basis, concentrates.
+The client is capable of purchasing much more product than we are currently capable of providing.
+Hence our increasing efforts to develop the supply chain through our internal resources and through external parties such as Talaxis, which is looking to expand into the rare earth sector. - In October 2016 we initiated and accelerated our commercial activities by entering into four transactions for the purchase and sale of concentrate and oxide products.
+The transactions involved three suppliers and four customers situated in five countries on four continents: Europe, North America, South America and Southeast Asia. - In September 2016 we entered into agreements for the purchase and corresponding sale of 16,500 metric tons of concentrate over a three-year period.
 Shipment volumes are to increase steadily to 500 metric tons per month and remain at this monthly amount for the balance of the agreement.
-Over the ensuing two years volumes have not met the original targets but we are continuing to deal with this supplier using modified terms. - In May 2016, the Company entered into an agreement to purchase 60% of the issued and outstanding shares of a company based in Laos ("LaosCo").
-LaosCo owns a full capability rare earth refinery that is designed to process rare earth concentrate and separate the concentrate into the entire spectrum of commercially traded rare earths including light and heavy elements.
-LaosCo's future development plans include extending operating capabilities and rare earth metal making.
-Over the past two years we have increased our efforts to facilitate the permitting of LaosCo and while we are increasingly optimistic there can be no certainty that such permits will be forthcoming or that we will be able to raise funds on acceptable terms or at all in order to exercise our option to acquire a majority interest in LaosCo.
+Over the ensuing two years volumes have not met the original targets but we are continuing to deal with this supplier using modified terms. - In May 2016 the Company entered into an agreement to purchase 60% of the issued and outstanding shares of a company based in Laos ("LaosCo").
+LaosCo owns a full capability refinery that is designed to process concentrate and separate the concentrate into the entire spectrum of commercially traded rare earths including light and heavy elements.
+LaosCo's future development plans include extending operating capabilities and metal making.
+Over the past two years we have increased our efforts to facilitate the permitting of LaosCo and while we are increasingly optimistic, there can be no certainty that such permits will be forthcoming or that we will be able to raise funds on acceptable terms or at all in order to exercise our option to acquire a majority interest in LaosCo.
 Notwithstanding, we did enter into an agreement with a third party which paid us a US\$500,000 non-refundable fee to participate in the financing and ownership opportunity.

-In September 2017, Canada Rare Earth and LaosCo modified terms of the agreement ssuch that: Canada Rare Earth will continue to take responsibility for the application for permits, and if and when the permits are issued:
+In September 2017 CREC and LaosCo modified terms of the agreement such that: CREC will continue to take the lead for facilitating the application for permits, and if and when the permits are issued:

-- i) we will have earned the right of first refusal to sell concentrate to the refinery to the full extent of the refinery's requirements; - ii) we will have earned the right of first refusal to sell products produced by the refinery to the full extent of production: - we will have earned the right to purchase a minimum of 60% of the issued and outstanding shares of RefineryCo (the "Purchase Shares") for a price to be negotiated between the owner, the Company and the financiers.
-This purchase right shall continue for six months from the receipt of final operating permits.
+- i) we will have earned the right of first refusal to sell concentrate to the refinery to the full extent of the refinery's requirements; - ii) we will have earned the right of first refusal to sell products produced by the refinery to the full extent of production; - iii) we will have earned the right to purchase a minimum of 60% of the issued and outstanding shares of LaosCo (the "Purchase Shares") for a price to be negotiated between the owner, the Company and the financiers.
+This purchase right shall continue for six months sfrom the receipt of final operating permits.